LiberMagnum/grobnercrystals_stabilization/README.md

 # Summary

-This repository contains SageMath code for working with *Gröbner crystal structures*.
+This repository contains SageMath code for working with *Gröbner crystal structures*, introduced in [this preprint](https://arxiv.org/abs/2510.07560).

 ## Dependencies